 Are you looking for help with making a will for a friend or member of the family with learning disabilities?

-Our highly experienced private client team can help you wherever you live in Wiltshire, Hampshire and Dorset from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+The wills and probate solicitors in our highly experienced private client team can help you wherever you live in Wiltshire, Hampshire and Dorset from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 What if someone does not have capacity to make a Will?